 What were Cain and Abel really doing when offering sacrifices in Genesis?
 Does Jesus want us to sell all our possessions?
-Explore this question and many others with a new perspective as we dive into your questions on Generosity.
+Explore this question and many others as we dive into your questions on generosity.

 Welcome to our Q+R for our series on Generosity.
 Tim and Jon respond on this episode to six questions.
 Thank you to everyone who submitted questions!